Chief: Man ambushed 3 Texas officers in his home, killing 1 - KVIA

 “We lost a fine young man, a faithful officer and friend last night,” the chief said.
 “He understood what it took to police a wonderfully diverse community like San Marcos.”

+San Marcos, with a population of about 63,000, is a fast-growing city between San Antonio and Austin.
+It is home to Texas State University and is known for its outdoor recreational opportunities and its scenic springs and rivers.

-Putnam was the second San Marcos officer to die the second line-of-duty, according to city officials.
+Putnam was the second San Marcos officer to die in the line-of-duty, according to city officials.
 Sgt.
 Kenneth Copeland was shot and killed while serving a warrant in 2017.

+Attanasio reported from El Paso.
+Associated Press writer Paul J. Weber in Austin contributed to this report.